DarkRTA/chronos/readme.md

-# darksplit - a command line speedrun timer
+# chronos - a command line speedrun timer

-`darksplit` is a lightweight and fast speedrun timer using livesplit-core that runs in your terminal.
+`chronos` is a lightweight and fast speedrun timer using livesplit-core that runs in your terminal.
 With about 600 lines of C you are able to have a suprisingly usable timer that is also extremely lightweight.

 ### Usage

 ```
-  Usage: darksplit [options]
+  Usage: ./chronos [options]

   Options:

     -V, --version                 output program version
     -h, --help                    output help information
+    -c, --config <arg>            config file to use
     -l, --layout <arg>            layout file to use
     -s, --splits <arg>            split file to use
 ```